r-darwish/alma/README.md

 sudo alma create /dev/disk/by-id/usb-Generic_USB_Flash_Disk-0:0
 ```

 This will wipe the entire disk and create a bootable installation of Arch Linux.
-As a precaution,
-this tool will refuse to work with drive paths which don't start with `/dev/disk/by-id/usb-`.

 After the installation is done you can either boot from it immediately or use `arch-chroot` to
 perform further customizations before your first boot.